-A study by Harvard University has found a link between eating more chocolate and reducing your risk of a fatal heart condition, called atrial fibrillation (AF).
+A study by Harvard University has found a link between eating more chocolate and reducing your risk of a fatal heart condition.

-Eating two to six ounces of chocolate a week — the equivalent of the same number of mini, Halloween-size bars — can lower your risk of AF by 20 percent, according to researchers.
-The condition, characterized by an irregular and often rapid heart rate, has been linked to a higher risk of stroke, heart attack, and heart failure.
-A person’s risk of developing it is based on factors including age, diabetes, and having high blood pressure.
+According to researchers, eating two to six portions of chocolate a week (a portion being 30g or a small bar) can lower your risk of atrial fibrillation (AF) by 20 per cent.
+The heart condition, characterized by an irregular and often rapid heart rate, has been linked to a higher risk of stroke, heart attack and heart failure.

-The study analyzed a large Danish database of 55,502 men and women and, at the outset, recorded their BMI, blood pressure, and cholesterol.
-Among the group looked at, 3,346 were identified with atrial fibrillation over a 13.5-year follow-up period.
+The study analyzed a large Danish database of 55,502 men and women and recorded their BMI, blood pressure and cholesterol before the study.
+Amongst the group studied, 3, 346 were identified with atrial fibrillation over a 13.5-year follow-up period.

-Researchers found that those who ate one to three servings, or ounces, per month had a 10 percent lower rate of AF than those who consumed a one-ounce serving of chocolate less than once monthly.
-Those who ate one serving per week had a 17 percent lower rate; and those who ate two to six servings per week had a 20 percent lower rate.
+Researchers found that those who ate who ate one to three servings per month had a 10 per cent lower rate of AF than those who consumer a one-ounce serving of chocolate less than once per month.
+Those who ate one serving per week had a 17 per cent lower rate; and those who ate two to six servings per week had a 20 per cent lower rate.

-Previous studies have also shown that cocoa and foods containing cocoa provide cardiovascular benefits, particularly dark chocolate, which has a higher cocoa content than milk chocolate.
-But there has been limited research into the link between eating chocolate and the occurrence of AF.
+Previous studies have also shown that cocoa and cocoa-containing foods provide cardiovascular benefits, particularly so in dark chocolate which has a higher cocoa content than milk chocolate.
+However there has been limited research on the link between eating chocolate and the occurrence of AF.